-Commissioner of Dear Landscape is the Three Countries Park Project, an initiative of the Euregion Meuse-Rhine Foundation.
-They asked Dear Hunter to pay attention to the Drielandenpark (the central green heart of the Euregion Meuse-Rhine) and get in touch with its residents.
-A lot of knowledge has already been collected by the project group, but the perspective of the inhabitants on their natural surroundings is still missing.
+The Dear Landscape project is commissioned by the Three Countries Park Project (3LP/P3P), an initiative of the Euregion Meuse-Rhine.
+A lot of knowledge on landscape qualities has already been collected by the project group, but the perspective of the inhabitants on their natural surroundings is still missing.

-In Dear Landscape, the most precious places will be mapped, along with their story, through intensive contact with residents.
-This will result in a very subjective and personal map or ‘atlas’ of the Drielandenpark.
-In addition, during three stays (followed by more in 2018) local issues and insights will be revealed: how do the different municipalities in this Drielandenpark deal with their landscape?
+The 3LP/P3P commissioned Dear Hunter to pay attention to the Three Countries Park (the central green heart of the Euregion Meuse-Rhine) and get in touch with its residents.
+In Dear Landscape, six locations and their surroundings have been mapped through intensive fieldwork.
+Local issues and insights have been gathered: how do the different municipalities in this Three Countries Park deal with their landscape?
 How is it opened up?
 What are the distinctive qualities and how can they be used in a better way for the benefit of its inhabitants and/or its visitors?